“This newly accessible trail features views of Spokane and the valley.”

 The initial climb moves through a wooded area, up the side of a hill.
 After about a half mile of climbing, runners are rewarded with a sweeping vista of downtown Spokane and some nice cross-winds to cool down.
 Evidence of large animals is evident on both sides of the trail, as well as some man-made "features" along the way.

-Once you have reached the top of the first hill, take the trail that splits off at a 90 degree angle and head toward Spokane Valley.
-This will be a four-wheel track.
-Watch for a trail marker that indicates an alternate route.
-The "alternate route" is much less steep and treacherous than continuing on the track.
+Once you have reached the top of the first hill, take the trail that splits off at a 90-degree angle and head toward Spokane Valley.
+This is an old four-wheeler track.
+Watch for a singletrack trail that cuts off to the left.
+This trail was recently rerouted by dedicated volunteers from the Spokane Mountaineers.
+(As of June, 2017)

 The singletrack then cuts across a side hill, moving downward.
-In spots along this section of trail, there are metal fence posts and barbed wire, reminiscent of times past when it's likely that livestock grazed this area.
-The singletrack feeds out onto a fairly well-developed logging road that leads to the second viewpoint - a sweeping, grassy hillside overlooking the Dishman-Mica area and to the south and east of town.
+The singletrack with switchbacks moves partway down into a ravine and then leads back out onto a fairly well-developed logging road that leads to the second viewpoint - a sweeping, grassy hillside overlooking the Dishman-Mica area and to the south and east of town.

 As you near the end of the open area, a small post indicates "Cliff Trails" to the right.
 Continue on this logging road until the trail moves back into singletrack.